UNI@IACC

 UNI @ IACC helps realize UNI’s vision of providing affordable and high-quality educational opportunities to learners who may not have easy access to a four-year degree due to their location, job or life commitments, but who need the degree and training to succeed in Iowa’s high-demand workforce.

-Begin coursework as early as January.
+Begin coursework as early as May.

 Expanding access through financial assistance

-Future Ready Scholarships
+Future Ready Award

-aerial photo of the UNI campus
+Aerial shot of UNI campus

 Through the partnership, these community colleges will have a full-time UNI student support specialist physically available on their campus: